Mayap2803/Supervised-Machine-Learning--Classification/README.md

 ### Results:

-The top three highest-performing algorithms were MLP with 3 hidden layers, each containing 7 nodes, SVC, and Boosted Decision Tree, with classification accuracies of $0.91$, $0.891$, and $0.904$, respectively.
+The top three highest-performing algorithms were MLP with 3 hidden layers, each containing 7 nodes, SVC, and Boosted Decision Tree, with classification accuracies to $3.s.f$ of $0.915$, $0.891$, and $0.904$, respectively.